Ryan Tannehill Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Season Stats

-- He's also figured in the ground game, with 139 rushing yards (19.9 ypg) on 21 carries with three rushing touchdowns.
+- He also has 139 rushing yards on 21 carries (plus three rushing touchdowns), averaging 19.9 yards per game on the ground.

-- The Titans have called a pass in 50.2% of their plays from scrimmage this year while running the ball 49.8% of the time.
+- The Titans have called a pass in 50.2% of their plays from scrimmage this year while staying on the ground 49.8% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

-- Tannehill has thrown 33 passes in the red zone this season, 48.5% of his team's red zone plays.
+- Tannehill accounts for 48.5% of his team's red zone plays, with 33 of his 229 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Colts.